See the difference CortiBalm can make!

 Hear from one of our many satisfied customers!

-Cold sores are caused by the herpes virus; most people get one outbreak, and that is it.
-Some of us, though, get recurrent outbreaks when our lips get irritated from sunburn, stress, or dental procedures.
+Cold sores are caused by the herpes virus.
+Most people only get one outbreak.
+However, recurrent outbreaks are possible when lips get irritated from sunburn, stress, or dental procedures.
 When the virus is active, the body’s immune system tries to fight it, ultimately leading to swelling and blisters.

 Almost all dermatologists treat the virus with oral or topical prescription anti-viral medications.
 While they ultimately work by attacking the virus, they do nothing for the inflammation, or the symptoms.
 On the other hand, Dr. Dan’s CortiBalm goes to work immediately on the inflammation and pain by using Hydrocortisone in a mild base, without any other harsh chemicals that could actually worsen the situation.